dbca-wa/waherb/README.md

 A Django prototype to manage herbarium collection data and taxonomic information.

-Requires Python 3.7+.
+Requires Python 3.7+ and PostgreSQL 11+ with `postgis` and `pg_trgm` extensions installed.
 Manage project virtual environment and dependencies using `Poetry`.

 Example: